Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 Now when you are only changing 2 bytes it doesn't make sense to print a hexdump for the whole diff of the two binary files.
 So I added a **diff** argument for printing only the address where the bytes were changed.I have a branch ready for a PR, which will soon make the dream real.

-By adding the diff argument you get a much smaller output with the requirement info where the bytes have changed.
+By adding the diff argument you get a much smaller output with the required info where the bytes have changed.
 I also showed the deleted bytes when the diff argument is used which was not shown in the library originally.

 **multidiff bin_file1 bin_file2**